hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 ## Properties

-Properties to consider when comparing QBFT, IBFT 2.0, and Clique are:
+Properties to consider when implementing QBFT and IBFT 2.0 are:

 * Immediate finality.
 * Minimum number of validators.